ThunderCats (1985 TV series): Film

-On 16 November 1987, a VHS called 'Thundercats Ho!' was released in the UK by Video Collection International.
+In November 1987, a VHS called 'Thundercats Ho!' was released in the UK by Video Collection International.
 The film was submitted to the BBFC, who recorded it being 90 m 31s excluding 5 seconds cut for a Universal rating.
 It was actually the first five episodes of season 2 edited to look like a feature-length film.
 Season 2 never aired in the UK.
 This VHS may have been shown on American TV by stations without access to the individual episodes.

 In 2008–2009, Warner Bros. was in the process of creating an animated film based on ThunderCats.
 It was rumored to be an original story expanding on the events of the first episode and the film's concept artwork (released in July 2009) contained the main character Lion-O and three locations.
 A two-minute test scene was filmed and presented to Warner Bros.; however, the movie has been put on indefinite hold, perhaps due to the critical and commercial failure of the 2008 movie Speed Racer (another Warner Bros.
 CGI project).

-In March 2021, it was announced that Warner Bros. was once more actively developing a live-action ThunderCats film with Adam Wingard attached to direct the film, with a screenplay by Wingard and Simon Barrett, and Roy Lee and Dan Lin serving as producers.
+In March 2021, it was announced that Warner Bros.
+Pictures was once more actively developing a live-action ThunderCats film with Adam Wingard attached to direct the film, with a screenplay by Wingard and Simon Barrett, and Roy Lee and Dan Lin serving as producers.

+On June 22, 2026, during the Annecy International Animated Film Festival, Warner Bros.
+Animation announced the project for an animated film.